mark-me/mark-me.github.io/_pages/tutorials/clustering-mds/clustering-mds.md

 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}

 Does this seem about right?
 American seems like a pretty lonely country: they are a cluster on themselves?
 Well...
 Not quite.
 If you zoom in on the map, you see a small sliver on the Mediterranean Sea...
 Isreal.
 Is this surprising?
+Throwing all UN resolutions in the same clustering algorithm is a rather brute force approach.
+We'd like to know more about the subjects of the resolutions before clustering.
+The good thing: you can be more specific by joining the _un_roll_call_issues_ data-set in the process and be more precise about the subjects clusters of countries agree on.
+If it would be my profession I'd probably add own variables in there as well...
+But uhm...
+I have a tutorial to finish.

 # Hierarchical clustering